-Discovery advances fight against phlebovirusesNovember 7th, 2012 in Medical research /
+Discovery advances fight against phlebovirusesNovember 7, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Researchers in the Life Sciences Institute at the University of Michigan have discovered how a particular type of virus hides and protects its genetic information from the immune system, a design that allows it to replicate inside cells of an infected person or animal.